 - The player searches for all of each different item.

 - It’s often easiest to either circle or mark through an item when it’s found and counted.

 - Write down the number of each item found on the line next to the item.

 - Or she can play against another player with the same I Spy game sheet to see who finds all the items first.

 How to Print

-- When the pdf document opens, right click on the pdf and:
+Tap on the pdf you’ll see once you sign up.
+When the document opens, right tap on the document and:

 More Dr. Seuss Activities

 - Dr. Seuss Quotes